The Best Ways to Avoid Pool Bees: Natural and Effective Methods

 Bees have a similar concept of pools as we do.
 They view swimming pools as a place to chill in hot weather, and they also bring the water back to hydrate their young and regulate the temperature in their hive.
 Unfortunately, this survival mechanism can cause a dozen bees to flock to your pool for a water source.

 Pool treatments are pretty expensive, so the last one you want to be is servicing this entire bee colony.
-Pool owners can take these precautions to avoid sharing their pool with unwanted party crashers, keep reading:
+Pool owners can take these precautions to avoid sharing their pool with unwanted party crashers, keep reading.

 Remove Food and Water Sources

 If you want to keep bees away from your pool, the first thing you need to do is clear out any leftover food or plants that might attract them.
 For example, make sure outdoor fruit trees and bushes are well-trimmed so that bees are not tempted.
 Also, bees enjoy sugar content, so make sure there are no food bits on your table.
-And since bees can immediately smell sweets, be sure to put a cap in your bottle of juice.
+And since bees can immediately smell sweets, be sure to put a cap on your bottle of juice.

 Try Using Essential Oils